AashishGpta/TIPSY/README.md

 1. If these structures are infalling streamers?
 2. If yes, then how well can we characterise them?

+IMPORTANT: This is still a work in progress, please refrain from using it for scientific publications for now.

 ## Desciption of main files
 tipsy.py : Main file with codes for generating trajectories and fitting them
 trivia_my.py : Code for visualising PPV diagrams (modified version of https://github.com/jaehanbae/trivia)